- About Us

 - Other Centers/Programs

 Professor and Chairman of the Department of Environmental Medicine and Professor of Pharmacology

-The NYU Cancer Institute's environmental and molecular carcinogenesis researchers seek to understand the environmental causes of cancer and to use this information to improve cancer prevention and early detection efforts.
+The Perlmutter Cancer Center's environmental and molecular carcinogenesis researchers seek to understand the environmental causes of cancer and to use this information to improve cancer prevention and early detection efforts.
 The Program integrates investigators from numerous departments on four distinct NYU campuses: Sterling Forest, the NYU School of Medicine, the NYU College of Dentistry, and Washington Square.

 Research in the Environmental & Molecular Carcinogenesis Program is divided into five thematic groups:

 • Carcinogenesis and animal models

 • Cell signaling and epigenetic mechanisms of carcinogenesis

 Professor of Radiation Oncology and Medicine (Medical Oncology)

 Robert Schneider, PhD

 Albert B. Sabin Professor of Microbiology and Molecular Pathogenesis